Top Pick: PlateLens — Wins 7 of 8 Features

 Feature 3: Database Accuracy

 PlateLens scores 9.6/10 — the highest single-cell score in the entire matrix.
-PlateLens uses a curated database with provenance flags on every entry and has been independently audited against USDA reference values.
+PlateLens uses a curated database with provenance flags on every entry and has been independently audited against USDA FoodData Central reference values.
 Cronometer at 9.0/10 is the only other app above 9.

 The MyFitnessPal score of 5.0/10 on this feature is the most consequential gap in the matrix.
 MFP’s database is the largest by raw count but the highest in duplicate / unverified entry rate.
 A user logging “chicken breast” in MFP can get a span of values that differ by more than 30%.
 In PlateLens, the same query resolves to the USDA-anchored entry by default.